Nikolas-Charalambidis/conference-talks/2022-java-days.md

 > "The Oracle Java is again available free of charge for production as of Java 17"
 - Length 46:44, watched on 2021-11-12, **#intoduction #news**
 - Jiří Pinkas
-- Language: Czech
+- Language: Czech 🇨🇿

 ### Keynotes
 - Usage statistics:
   - **Java version**: Java 8 (37%), Java 11 (29%), Java 12 and newer (12%), Kotlin (8%), Groovy (6%), Java 7 and older (5%), Scala (3%)
   - **JRE/JDK distribution**: Oracle Java (36%), Generic OpenJdk (27%), AdoptOpenJdk (16%), Amazon COrretto (7%), Azul Zulu (6%), GraalVM (3%), Other (3%), OpenLogic JDK (2.3%)
-    - The best distributions: Adoptioum (Temurin) which is TCK certified and GraalVM for native applications.-
+    - The best distributions: Adoptioum (Temurin) which is TCK certified and GraalVM for native applications.
     - The Generic OpenJDK has half-year validity only
     - The Oracle Java is again available free of charge for production under the new "Oracle No-Fee Terms and Conditions" (NFTC) license that reverses a 2018 decision.
 This applies to the recently released version 17 of Oracle JDK and future versions.
   - **Microservices**: Currently transitioning to microservices (44%), We are talking about it (10%), Tried, didnt work (2%)